April 28, 2026

 The most enjoyable games have rules

-It’s difficult to play a sport or a board game with rules; guides for things you can and can’t do, time limits, a definition of what’s in and out of bounds.
-It’s these limits that make the game or sport fun to play.
+It’s difficult to play a sport or a board game without rules; guides for things you can and can’t do, time limits, a definition of what’s in and out of bounds.
+These limits make the game or sport fun to play.
 The same goes with creative work.

 I do my best work when I’m bound by rules: a deadline, a limited set of materials, a limited colour palette, a limited surface on which to create.
 All of these limits are useful boundaries that help guide and inform the choices about what I make and why.